tfabris/TomServo/README.md

 - 6mm is about 85.7%   of 7mm.
 - 7mm is about 116.67% of 6mm.

+The shoulder "tube" pieces, inside the pauldrons, are not screen-accurate.
+Re-model them to match reference materials.
+Also go up a spring size as described above.

 Remove the "notches" from the shoulder pauldrons where they meet up with the barrel ring.
 On screen, there are no notches, the pauldrons are just attached.
 Come up with a way for them to fit the kit well, without the notches.

-The shoulder "tube" pieces, inside the pauldrons, are not screen-accurate.
-Re-model them to match reference materials.
-Also go up a spring size as described above.

-The hands are not screen-accurate and need to be improved.
-Re-model them to match reference materials.
-- Sculpt wrinkles.

-Trains could still be improved:
+Trains still need to be improved:
-  - Wider maybe?
+  - Wider
-  - Non-circularness of circular features could be improved.
+  - Non-circularness of circular features must be corrected.
   - Consider making the train edges have a "lip" thickness so that they print reliably out to their edges.
-  - Make them blobby like they were vacu-formed, rather than crisp.
+  - Make them blobby like they were vacu-formed, rather than crisp (possibly just apply a subdivision modifier to smooth them).

 Print, paint, and assemble all parts again, after several major redesigns and changes.